InstituteforDiseaseModeling/covasim/README.rst

 * ``python examples/run_scenarios.py``

   This shows a more complex example, including running an intervention scenario, plotting uncertainty, and performing a health systems analysis.

+Other examples in that folder are taken from the tutorials.

 Module structure